relativityboy/dw-tabs/readme.md

 The Examples are a work in progress.
 Those with a !! at the beginning aren't done or don't exist yet.
 1. Is the simplest use of tabs I could think of.
 Essentially a one-liner (assuming you have your html written)
-2. Uses Bootstrap tab styles to show compatibility.
+2. Uses Bootstrap tab styles to show compatibility & ease of use with layout systems.
 3. !!Here we let you add html for tabs dynamically and watch dwTabs handle them with grace
 4. !!We provide a select element and choose which tabs to show programatically
 5. !!A simple router example using links in a sidebar to change tabs;